skylabsnz/WhatATheme/_posts/2020-11-19-focusing-masks.md

 - If you are using focal lengths over 14mm and slow lenses, optical grade acrylic is the only option.
 - Short focal lengths with a high f-number (slow lenses) will not work even using a Skylabs Enhanced Bahtinov mask V2.
 - If you are using fisheye lenses, the limitation will be on the size of the pixels of your sensor.

+If you live in New Zealand, you will find Skylabs Enhanced Bahtinov on [Trademe](https://www.trademe.co.nz/Browse/Listing.aspx?archive=1&id=2814754675).
+Check the [Skylabs NZ](http://skylabs.co.nz/enhanced_bahtinov_mask.html) website to place international orders.